CLImage: Human-Annotated Datasets for Complementary-Label Learning: Conclusion

 To further study the biasedness of CL as a potential factor contributing to the performance gap, we removed the biasedness from the noise-removed CLCIFAR dataset and examined the resulting accuracy.
 Specifically, we introduced the same level of uniform noise in uniform-CIFAR dataset and reevaluated the performance of FWD algorithms.

-\paragraph{Results and discussion} The striking similarity between the two curves in the right figure in Figure~\ref{fig:exp-noise} shows that the accuracy is significantly influenced by label noise, while the biasedness of CL has a negligible impact on the results.
-Furthermore, we observe that the accuracy difference between the results of the last epoch and the early-stopping results becomes smaller when the model is trained on the uniformly generated CLs.
+\textbf{Results and discussion} The striking similarity between the two curves in the right figure in Figure~\ref{fig:exp-noise} shows that the accuracy is significantly influenced by label noise, while the biasedness of CL has a negligible impact on the results.
+Furthermore, we observe that the accuracy difference between the results of the last epoch and the best accuracy of validation set (or early-stopping: \textbf{ES}) results becomes smaller when the model is trained on the uniformly generated CLs.
 That is, the $T$-informed methods are more prone to overfitting when there is a bias in the CL generation.

 With the experiment results in Section~\ref{sec:exp-feat}, \ref{sec:exp-noise}, and \ref{sec:exp-bias}, we can conclude that the performance gap between humanly annotated CL and synthetically generated CL is primarily attributed to label noise.
 Additionally, the biasedness of CLs may potentially contribute to overfitting, while the feature-dependent CLs do not detrimentally affect performance empirically.
 It is worth noting that in the last row of Table~\ref{tab:exp-1}, the MAE methods that can learn from noisy CL fails to generalize well in the practical dataset.
 These results suggest that more research on learning with noisy complementary labels can potentially make CLL more realistic.